manahshetty/ConcurrentSinglyLinkedList/README.md

-README

-This code implements singly linked list operations concurrently in the C programming language using the pthread library.
+This code is an implementation of Concurrent Singly Linked Lists using the pthread library.

-HOW TO RUN THE CODE?
+###Execution

-- On a LINUX distribution :
+* LINUX distribution :
-	$	gcc impl.c -lpthread
-	$	./a.out <t1.txt
+	`$gcc impl.c -lpthread`

+	`$./a.out <t1.txt`
 		OR
-	$	./a.out <t2.txt
+	`$./a.out <t2.txt`
 		OR
-	$	./a.out <t3.txt
+	`$./a.out <t3.txt`

-- On a Windows distribution :
+* Windows distribution :
-	$	gcc impl.c
-	$	a <t1.txt
+	`$gcc impl.c`

+	`$a <t1.txt`
 		OR
-	$	a <t2.txt
+	`$a <t2.txt`
 		OR
-	$	a <t3.txt
+	`$a <t3.txt`

+###Working

-It implements a menu based system to implement the following functions:
+The project implements a menu based system to implement the following functions:

-	1) INSERT - Inserts an element at the end of the list.
+1. INSERT - Inserts an element at the end of the list.
-	2) DELETE - Deletes an item from the list if present.
+2. DELETE - Deletes an item from the list if present.
 	    (Returns -1 if element is not present)
-	3) SEARCH - Searches for an element and gives its offset from the head.
+3. SEARCH - Searches for an element and gives its offset from the head.
 Indexing is 1 based.
 (First node has position 1) (Returns -1 if element is not present)
-	4) PRINT -  Prints the linked list from head to tail
+4. PRINT -  Prints the linked list from head to tail
-	0) EXIT  -  Exits the program.
+0. EXIT  -  Exits the program.

 For example :-